qwqmlf/qwgc/README.md

 and then you can all dependencies in your virtual environment.

+## How to use?

+[experiments.toml](https://github.com/qwqmlf/qwgc/blob/master/qwgc/experiments.toml) is the configuration (Hyper parameter) for QWGC.

+Put hyper parameter and then run

+`python QWGC.py`

+You can simulate our algorithm.

 ## Tutorials

 [Here](./notebook/tutorial.ipynb) is the tutorials how to use this.